 Each database has its own reference materials and titles that may not perfectly align with its content.
 To avoid frustration and wasted effort, locate the database's content information pages, typically found at the bottom of the search form or through a provided link.

-These pages offer valuable insights into the scope and limitations of the database.
-By reviewing this information, you ensure that you are searching for relevant records within the collection.
+These pages offer valuable insights into the database's scope and limitations.
+Reviewing this information ensures that you are searching for relevant records within the collection.

 For the collections referenced in the video, check out the following: